 Many women understand the struggle of settling for unisex or men's packs and having to deal with bruised hips, pinched shoulders, and unwieldy ski carries as a result.
 While women’s-specific ski packs aren't yet an industry standard, Germany-based Deuter is ahead of the curve with their women’s-specific "SL" fit.
 Short for "Slim Line," all SL packs feature shorter back lengths—in this case, the women's Freescape Lite 24 can accommodate torsos between 15 and 19 inches, while the men's Freescape Lite 26 has a back length of 17 to 21 inches.
 Deuter also equipped the pack with narrower shoulder straps with soft edges and a cone-shaped hipbelt to better conform to women's bodies (you can read more about Deuter’s SL fit here).
 All other features are up to snuff, including a handy side zipper, easy-to-access avalanche tool storage, and the option between A-frame and diagonal ski carry.

-While we haven’t had a chance to test the Freescape Lite for ourselves just yet, we’ve had very positive experiences with Deuter’s SL backpacking packs, including excellent out-of-the-box comfort with no pressure points.
-Unfortunately, all SL packs are smaller than their men’s counterparts (typically by 2 to 5L), although this isn’t uncommon in the industry (see the Osprey Soelden 32 and women’s Sopris 30 below).
+For us, this Deuter offered excellent out-of-the-box comfort with no pressure points.
+Unfortunately, all SL packs are smaller than their men’s counterparts (typically by 2 to 5L), although this isn’t uncommon in the industry (see the Osprey Soelden 32 below).
 For a boost in capacity, Deuter also offers the design in a Pro 38+ SL version that’s well suited for ski mountaineering objectives.
-Final gripes include a single, narrow hipbelt pocket and no backpanel access, although the generous side zipper makes digging into the main compartment relatively quick and easy.
+Final gripes include a single, narrow hipbelt pocket and no backpanel access (unlike the incredible backpanel access in Ortovox’s women’s Haute Route above), although the generous side zipper makes digging into the main compartment relatively quick and easy.
+New for 2025, the 38+ size has backpanel access.
 It’s worth noting that competitors like Osprey and Ortovox also offer women’s-specific versions of many of their packs, but we appreciate how transparent Deuter is about their design practices, and the Freescape Lite hits a really nice middle ground in terms of capacity and features.

 See the Women's Deuter Freescape Lite 24 SL